http://readwritethink.org/classroom-resources/calendar-activities/author-bunting-born-ireland-20366.html

 Author Eve Bunting was born in Ireland in 1928.

-Now a resident of the United States, Eve Bunting is an acclaimed author of picture books and novels.
-Bunting's picture books have tackled sensitive issues such as homelessness, death, aging, and war.
-Her books have won numerous awards, including the Golden Kite Award and a Caldecott Medal in 1995 for Smoky Night.
+A resident of the United States, Eve Bunting was an acclaimed author of picture books and novels.
+Bunting's picture books tackled sensitive issues such as homelessness, death, aging, and war.
+Her books won numerous awards, including the Golden Kite Award and a Caldecott Medal in 1995 for Smoky Night.
+Eve Bunting passed away in 2023.

 One trademark of Bunting's picture books is her ability to see events through the eyes of a child.
 Smoky Night deals with the Los Angeles race riots as seen from the perspective of a young boy watching the fires and the looters.
 His reactions to this event are, understandably, different from those of his mother and neighbors.
 Before reading this picture book aloud to students, read them a news article that relates the details of the events in Los Angeles.
 Ask students how a younger observer might be affected by these events and might see the events differently than an adult.
 After reading Smoky Night, assess the accuracy of students' perceptions.